MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Prevent the sync app from generating network traffic until users sign in
 <a name="PreventNetworkTraffic"> </a>

-This setting lets you block the OneDrive sync app (OneDrive.exe) from generating network traffic (checking for updates, an so on) until users sign in to OneDrive or start syncing files on their computer.
+This setting lets you block the OneDrive sync app (OneDrive.exe) from generating network traffic (checking for updates, and so on) until users sign in to OneDrive or start syncing files on their computer.

 If you enable this setting, users must sign in to the OneDrive sync app on their computer, or select to sync OneDrive or SharePoint files on the computer, for the sync app to start automatically.